-Every phone in the last decade is featured with USB connection to the larger machine, such as desktop PC and laptop.
+Every phone in the last decade is featured with a USB connection to connect with larger machines, such as desktop PC and laptops.
 The USB connection considered the most convenient way to transfer files.

 Lucky for you, connecting the phone to the laptop is a pretty simple and not difficult task.
 So, how to connect the phone to a laptop with a USB cable?